font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-pcp-scale.md

 This guide will walk you through creating two Kubernetes clusters and use a federation control plane to deploy the Pac-Man Node.js application onto each cluster.
 Then, add an additional Kubernetes cluster to the federation and scale application onto it.
+This is all using a single cloud provider (GCP).

 ## High-Level Architecture